figure-io/polymer-timeseries/README.md

 ```

+<a name="prop-paddingleft"></a>
 #### el.paddingLeft

 Chart canvas left padding; i.e., space between the left canvas edge and the left graph edge.
 Typically needed to create room for a left oriented y-axis.
-Default is 90 pixels.
+Default is `90` pixels.

 ``` javascript
 el.paddingLeft = 120; // px
 ```

+<a name="prop-paddingright"></a>
 #### el.paddingRight

 Chart canvas right padding; i.e., space between the right canvas edge and the right graph edge.
 Typically needed to create room for a right oriented y-axis.
-Default is 20 pixels.
+Default is `20` pixels.

 ``` javascript
 el.paddingRight = 90; // px
 ```

+<a name="prop-paddingtop"></a>
 #### el.paddingTop

 Chart canvas top padding; i.e., space between the top canvas edge and the top graph edge.
 Typically needed to create room for a chart title or top positioned legend.
-Default is 80 pixels.
+Default is `80` pixels.

 ``` javascript
 el.paddingTop = 200; // px
 ```

+<a name="prop-paddingbottom"></a>
 #### el.paddingBottom

 Chart canvas bottom padding; i.e., space between the bottom canvas edge and the bottom graph edge.
 Typically needed to create room for a bottom oriented x-axis or bottom positioned legend.
-Default is 80 pixels.
+Default is `80` pixels.

 ``` javascript
 el.paddingBottom = 100; // px
 ```

+<a name="prop-title"></a>
-#### el.chartTitle
+#### el.title

 Chart title.
 Default is an empty `string`.